BlobIsBack/Blob-s-Youtube-Downloader-V2/README.md

-# Blob-s-Youtube-Downloader-V2
+# EasyGUI yt-dlp
-A python script to download youtube mp4 and mp3
+A python software to download mp4 and mp3 using yt-dlp

 install the libraries from requirements.txt or just use the executable from the release page to make it work